nicolasgil95/Lab1Rob_22.1/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/TLTZQ0Q/Screenshot-from-2022-04-06-20-48-17.png" alt="Screenshot-from-2022-04-06-20-48-17" border="0"></a>

-ow launch MATLAB and navigate to the scripts folder of the cloned repository.
-Once there open the
+Now launch MATLAB and navigate to the scripts folder of the cloned repository.
+Once there open the _Lab1.m_ file.

-Lab1.m file.
 It has six sections, the first has three lines where the more relevant is ´rosinit´ because it will allow MATLAB connect to ROS master node.
 Here you must have the ROS toolbox installed in MATLAB.

 The next section will create a publisher called _velPub_ and a publish message _velMsg_.
 The third section will assign a value to the message that will be published and that value is a linear type in X direction with a value of 1, then will send the previous configured message to the topic.